xtendui/xtendui/src/gatsby/markdown/components/Globals/preset/index.md

 ## Theme

-Xtend adds a **default tailwind theme**, see [xtendui/tailwind.preset.js](https://github.com/minimit/xtendui/blob/beta/tailwind.preset.js) for default values.
+Xtend adds a **default tailwind theme**, see [xtendui/tailwind.preset.js](https://github.com/minimit/xtendui/blob/beta/tailwind.preset.js) for default styles.
 You can customize them in `tailwind.config.js` see [css custimization](/introduction/getting-started/setup#css-customization).

 The following theme values are added with the preset: